Do you ever find yourself in a sinkhole of time when it comes to Twitter?

 Tying Up Loose Ends with IFTTT

-Here’s the moment of truth!
-Now that you have the content ready and the tweet schedule set, the only thing left is to automate the process.
+Now that you have the content ready in Feedly and the posting schedule set in Buffer, the only thing left is to automate the process using IFTTT.

-IFTTT stands for “IF THIS, THEN THAT” and it works much like a standard IF statement if you’ve ever used functions in Excel.
+IFTTT stands for “IF THIS, THEN THAT” and it works similarly to a standard IF statement if you’ve ever used functions in Excel or any programming language.
 Essentially, we’re setting up a formula that says: if X is true, then do Y.

-For our situation, we need IFTTT to pull content from the blogs you subscribed to in Google Reader, then send that content to Buffer where you’ve already set up a tweet schedule.
+For our situation, we need IFTTT to pull content from the blogs you subscribed to in Feedly, then send that content to Buffer where you’ve already set up a tweet schedule.

 Let’s do it!

-Sign up or log in to IFTTT first.
-When you get to the Dashboard, click “Create” at the top of the screen, then click the blue “this” on the following page.
+Click the blue “+ this” on the following page.
 You should see a group of icons like so.

 Click the box on the left for “Add to Buffer.”

-In this step, you can tweak how your tweets will be constructed.
-The default option shown pulls the post title from the blogs you subscribed to, then pulls the related link to that post.
+In this step, you can tweak how your tweets will be constructed when they’re sent to Buffer.
+The default option shown pulls the post title from the blog, then pulls the related link to that post.

 Once you’ve settled the details of how you want your tweets constructed, click “Create Action” and you’ll be taken to the final step of the process where you can add a description to your IFTTT recipe.
-Finally, click “Create Recipe” and you’re done!

 Is This a Set It and Forget It Thing?

-Automation is extremely useful and convenient, but it doesn’t mean you get to neglect the content your tweeting.
-You should frequently glance at your Buffer account to make sure the scheduled content is worth tweeting.
-And, as was emphasized at the beginning of the post, automation is a reason to get even more engaged with your followers, because now you have a lot more time to do so.
+Automating Twitter is extremely useful and convenient, but it doesn’t mean you get to neglect the content your tweeting.
+You should frequently glance at your Buffer account to make sure the scheduled content is worth tweeting, add relevant hashtags, and mention the blog your posts are coming from.

-Your Thoughts on Automation
+Your Thoughts on Automation?

-If you know someone who has time management problems with social media, be a good friend and share this post with them.
+If you know someone who has time management problems with social media, be a good friend and share this post with them!